 This article is derived from our paper “On the Feasibility of Transfer-learning Code Smells using Deep Learning” by Tushar Sharma, Vasiliki Efstathiou, Panos Louridas, and Diomidis Spinellis.

-Following figure provides an overview of the setup.
+Above figure provides an overview of the setup.
 We download 1,072 C# repositories from GitHub.
 We use Designite to analyze C# code.
 We use CodeSplit to extract each method and class definition into separate files from C# programs.
-Then the learning data generator uses the detected smells to bifurcate code fragments into positive or negative samples for a smell — positive samples contain the smell while the negative samples are free from that smell.
+Then the learning data generator uses the detected smells to bifurcate code fragments into positive or negative samples for a smell—positive samples contain the smell while the negative samples are free from that smell.
 Tokenizer takes a method or class definition and generates integer tokens for each token in the source code.
 We apply preprocessing operation, specifically duplicates removal, on the output of Tokenizer.
 The processed output of Tokenizer is ready to feed to the neural networks.